The Extensible Authentication Protocol (EAP;

 plug in multiple optional authentication methods.

-Transport Level Security (TLS; RFC 2246) provides for mutual authentication, integrity-protected ciphersuite negotiation and key exchange between two endpoints.
+Transport Level Security (TLS; TLSv1.3 RFC 8446 and TLSv1.2 RFC 5246) provides for mutual authentication, integrity-protected ciphersuite negotiation and key exchange between two endpoints.
 It also provides for optional MPPE encryption.

-EAP-TLS (RFC 2716) encapsulates the TLS messages in EAP packets, allowing TLS mutual authentication to be used as a generic EAP mechanism.
+EAP-TLS (RFC 5216 obsoleting RFC2716) encapsulates the TLS messages in EAP packets, allowing TLS mutual authentication to be used as a generic EAP mechanism.